subhakartadimalla/subhakartadimalla/README.md

 <!-- ABOUT ME -->
 <p align="center" style="color:#e6d8c3; font-size:18px;">
-Building technology that makes real-world impact.
-Focused on AI, ML, CV, and clean system design.
-When I’m not coding, I’m probably on a badminton court 🏸.
+Hi, I’m Subhakar!
+I’m passionate about coding for a cause - building tech solutions that make an impact and I love unwinding with a game of badminton.
+When I’m not coding for a cause, you’ll probably find me on the badminton court.
 </p>

 ---

-## 🔗 Connect with me
+## Connect with me
 <p align="left">
 <a href="https://linkedin.com/in/subhakarxt" target="_blank">
   <img src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" height="30" />